-- Q: Will courses at my college or university during summer or special terms such as January term or "minimesters" be covered by the Cooke Foundation? - A: In most cases the Cooke Foundation's funding will cover only the standard fall/spring school year (fall/winter/spring for those scholars on a quarter system).
+- Q: Will courses at my college or university during summer or special terms such as January term or "mini- mesters" be covered by the Cooke Foundation? - A: In most cases the Cooke Foundation's funding will cover only the standard fall/spring school year (fall/winter/spring for those scholars on a quarter/trimester system).
 Summer study or funding for other special terms may be approved in special circumstances but must be pre-approved by the Cooke Foundation.
-Scholars must submit a Summer Study Request form to request funding for summer study or other special terms. - Q: Will the Cooke Foundation support summer study abroad? - A: Generally, the Cooke Foundation pays for study abroad opportunities that occur during the regular academic year (fall, winter, and/or spring).
+Scholars must contact their educational adviser to request funding for summer study or other special terms. - Q: Will the Cooke Foundation support summer study abroad? - A: Generally, the Cooke Foundation pays for study abroad opportunities that occur during the regular academic year (fall, winter, and/or spring).
 Certain circumstances might preclude students, particularly Undergraduate Transfer Scholars, from being able to study abroad during the academic year, and the Cooke Foundation is willing to consider requests for summer study abroad on a case-by-case basis.
-A Summer Study Request form is required as a first step in this process.
-We encourage you to contact us as you consider study abroad opportunities so we can partner with you as you plan. - Q: Does the Cooke Foundation provide summer internship support? - A: The Cooke Foundation encourages students to seek internship opportunities to enhance their college experiences.
+We encourage you to contact us as you consider study abroad opportunities so we can partner with you as you plan.
+Please also note that study abroad will only be approved if it is through a U.S. college or university. - Q: Does the Cooke Foundation provide summer internship support? - A: The Cooke Foundation encourages students to seek internship opportunities to enhance their college experiences.
 We offer a Summer Internship Stipend Program, and we have many scholars who seek out opportunities funded through other means.
 Regardless, we are here to help you strategize your summer internship experience.